Contact us | About us

 Comparing Supercritical Methanol and Ethanol: Properties, Benefits, and Uses in Industry

-What are Supercritical Methanol and Ethanol?
-Supercritical methanol and ethanol are solvents that exist above their critical temperature and pressure.
-In this state, they exhibit unique properties that enhance their solvating capabilities.
-Supercritical methanol operates at a critical temperature of 239°C and a pressure of 8.1 MPa.
-Supercritical ethanol has a critical temperature of 240°C…
+Supercritical methanol and ethanol are solvents that exist above their critical temperature and pressure, exhibiting enhanced solvating capabilities.
+Supercritical methanol operates at a critical temperature of 239°C and a pressure of 8.1 MPa, while supercritical ethanol has a critical temperature of 240°C and a pressure of 6.1 MPa.
+These solvents are valuable in various industrial…

 Read More